 During each AngelBlock fundraise, startups define a series of milestones.
 These milestones include clearly defined deliverables, target completion dates, the allocated budget to be unlocked, and the number of tokens to be released upon successful completion.
 All funds raised are held in a smart contract and released to the project only upon the successful fulfilment of each milestone.

-These milestones serve as progress checkpoints and provide reassurance for investors.
-Upon reaching a milestone date, the startup submits a delivery report.
 As an investor, you then vote to approve or reject the progress based on this report.
 This system ensures the startup's progress and the release of funds become a shared responsibility between the startup and its investors.

 After our first successful fundraises and reviewing the milestone process, we have decided to modify this process slightly.
 Specifically, to reduce the waiting time for the community between a project's raise and its launch, and to assist the project in acquiring the much-needed liquidity typically required at launch, this is why we implemented two hardcoded milestones: Milestone 0 and Milestone 1.